 The HyperX Cloud Revolver S is an all around impressive headset geared for gaming but ready to do so much more.
 The 7.1-channel surround sound offered through the Dolby DSP creates a wide soundstage that’s useful in games and immerses you in movies and music.
 All the while, the sound quality dazzles all the way from bass through to treble.

-Beyond the sound, the headset’s build stands out as a premium feature that helps justify the slightly higher price.
-Metal, rubberized plastic, faux leather and memory foam all come together into a comfortable and robust headset that doesn’t feel cheap anywhere.
-And did we mention the comfort?
-Ten hours of gaming on a lazy Saturday is too easy to do with the HyperX Cloud Revolver S.
+Beyond the sound, the HyperX Cloud Revolver S stands out as a excellently built headset, which justifies the higher price.
+Metal, rubberized plastic, faux leather and memory foam all combine to create a comfortable and durable headset that feels premium.
+Ten hours of gaming on a lazy Saturday is disturbingly easy to do with the HyperX Cloud Revolver S

 Sure, the microphone isn’t the most flexible or easy to stow away we’ve ever used, but the sound is crisp and handles the job of keeping teammates informed in competitive games.
 And, yes, the price is a bit higher than plenty of other headsets offering 7.1-channel surround, but when it comes to the whole package, the HyperX Cloud Revolver S is easily worth every cent.